 How can you empathize without feedback?
-How can you get feedback from somebody if you’re not in direct contact with them?
-It’s impossible, yet empathy is sorely lacking in the business and nonprofit sectors.
-Everyone suffers as a result.
+And how can you get feedback from somebody if you’re not in direct contact with them?
+It’s impossible, yet empathy is lacking in every sector.
+People suffer as a result.

 Feedback is neutral

-Most times, the feedback we get sucks and feels like a kick in the chin.
+Most times, the feedback we get sucks and feels like a kick in the mouth.

 To correct mistakes quickly, to address situations before they get out of hand, and to acknowledge the elephant in the room is not just critical to progress, it gives you an opportunity to find and express your humanity.

-What good does it do for you to get the message, then ignore it?
+What good does it do anyone if get the message, only to ignore it?

-What good is it to look at yourself in the mirror, see those unwanted results, and then go back to doing the same things?
+What good does it do for you to see yourself in the mirror, notice those unwanted results, but return to the same routine?

-What good does it do to look at your bank account, then continue with the same spending behaviors that cause you to live from paycheck to paycheck?
+What good does it do to look at your bank account, then continue with the same spending behaviors that keep you living from paycheck to paycheck?

-What good does it do to look at your organization’s subpar results, and still continue to deliver the same level of service?
+What good does it do to look at your organization’s subpar results, and continue the same behaviors that got you there?

 See that dirt?
 Go ahead, sweep it under the rug.
 Soon a mound of dirt will pile up, waiting for someone to step on it, and *poof* everybody gets to taste it.

-Feedback is neutral, it’s not making a personal attack on you.
+Feedback is neutral, it’s not a personal attack on you.

-Given what you’re trying to accomplish in life/work, feedback is asking you to change course, to adjust.
-Is that too hard?
-Does the truth really hurt THAT bad?
+Given what you’re trying to accomplish in work or life, feedback asks you to change course, to adjust.
+Is that too difficult?
+Does the truth really hurt that bad?
+Indeed.